 Making the Inaccessible Accessible

-Debbie North has blogged about her work as the founder of accessthedales – an organisation committed to creating a countryside for all through the development of wheel-friendly treks for people with poor or no mobility.
-Debbie discusses some of the challenges she faces.
+Debbie North, founder of Access the Dales, on committed to creating a countryside for all through the development of wheel-friendly treks for people with poor or no mobility.

 Public rights of way – when we’re planning to venture into the National Parks we currently look on the maps for bridleways and Other Routes with Public Access.
 The fact is a ‘footpath’ usually has stiles and gates that are too narrow for an all-terrain wheelchair (ATW).
 In turn, this sends wheelchair users onto country lanes and fell roads where not all drivers stick strictly to the Highway Code (the B6255 at Ribblehead, for example!)